d4n3sh/thedaneshproject/content/posts/2010-02-19-free-farm-fresh-web-icons.md

 FatCow is giving back to community by releasing 1000 awesome icons for free.

 The icons are in 16 and 32 pixel and are distributed under the [Creative Commons Atribution 3.0 license][1].
-You can use the icons for commercial and personal use, all that&#8217;s required is a [link][2] back in your credits.
+You can use the icons for commercial and personal use, all that's required is a [link][2] back in your credits.

 FatCow is a hosting company dedicatedto saving the planet.
 Theie datacenter is currently 100% wind power.